What's your name and job?

 How long have you been doing that for?

-Why did you decide to become a dean?
+Why did you decide to become a Paramedic?

 What do you enjoy about your job?

-What do you do on your Saturday morning?
+What do you do on a Saturday Morning?

 Have you signed up to the Bendigo Advertiser's daily newsletter and breaking news emails?
 You can register below and make sure you are up to date with everything that's happening in central Victoria.

 Sign up for our newsletter to stay up to date.